mcqueary/spring-jms-tibco/README.md

 spring-jms-tibco
 ================

-Example(s) of configuring and using TIBCO EMS via the Spring JMS JmsTemplate
+Example(s) of configuring and using TIBCO EMS via the Spring Framework JmsTemplate

 This is a simple example of using TIBCO EMS (com.tibco.tibjms) with Spring JMS.
-Most existing Spring JMS samples are configured with ActiveMQ-specific settings, which can be confusing and/or distracting when trying to adapt those examples to other broker implementations like TIBCO Enterprise Message Service (EMS).
+Most existing Spring JmsTemplate samples are either out of date (JMS 1.0.2), or refer to ActiveMQ-specific extensions, or both.
+This can be confusing and/or distracting when trying to adapt those examples to a generic JMS 1.1 broker implementation such as TIBCO Enterprise Message Service (EMS).

-The example is provided mainly to demonstrate and help you verify (with EMS):
+This example is provided mainly to demonstrate and help you verify:

-1. A correct Spring context setup for both JNDI and non-JNDI EMS configuration
+1. A correct Spring JmsTemplate setup for both JNDI and non-JNDI EMS configuration
-2. Basic connectivity with EMS, using this Spring setup.
+2. That you can achieve basic connectivity with EMS and send and receive messages to/from EMS with this Spring configuration.

-Please note that you will need to start your own EMS broker (tibemsd) in order to run the contained JUnit tests.
+Please note that you will need to start your own licensed EMS broker (tibemsd) in order to run the contained JUnit tests.

 About the dependencies
 ======================